SoftBank's Son admits mistakes after Vision Fund's $8.9 billion loss

 Son said he expected the second Vision Fund to go ahead as scheduled, and at a similar size to the first fund, but he declined to provide an update on negotiations with investors.

-The value of most of the fund’s listed investments, including Uber, Slack Technologies and Guardant Health fell over the quarter.
+The value of most of the fund’s listed investments, including Uber, Slack Technologies (WORK.N) and Guardant Health (GH.O) fell over the quarter.

 At Uber, that slide has continued as losses mount and a post-IPO share lock-up ends, with its shares hitting new lows this week.

-SoftBank’s investing activities are propped up by other pillars of Son’s empire including domestic telecoms operator SoftBank Corp, which on Tuesday reported a 9% rise in second-quarter operating profit, beating estimates, buoyed by its cash-cow mobile business.
+SoftBank’s investing activities are propped up by other pillars of Son’s empire including domestic telecoms operator SoftBank Corp (9434.T), which on Tuesday reported a 9% rise in second-quarter operating profit, beating estimates, buoyed by its cash-cow mobile business.
 [L3N27L1Q2]

 SoftBank did not release a forecast for the current business year, saying there were too many uncertain factors.